VandyApps/unix-shell/session-2.md

 #### apt-get

-So we want to pull down [this repository](in order to do this, we need to use the [git command line tool](https://git-scm.com/about).
+So we want to pull down [this repository](https://github.com/VandyApps/unix-shell)in order to do this, we need to use the [git command line tool](https://git-scm.com/about).

 We can type
 ```